Korean nationalism

 Korean nationalism can be viewed in two different contexts.
 One encompasses various movements throughout history to maintain a Korean cultural identity, history, and ethnicity (or "race").
 This ethnic nationalism was mainly forged in opposition to foreign incursion and rule.
-The second context encompasses how Korean nationalism changed after the partition in 1945.
+The second context encompasses how Korean nationalism changed after the partition in 1945, with both North and South Korea espousing their own distinct variations of a national identity.
 Today, the former tends to predominate.